 This course is intended for graduate students interested in gaining a detailed understanding of molecular mechanisms underlying synaptic function and development.
 Throughout the course, the focus will be on understanding the experimental approaches that produced current knowledge.
 In most weeks, students will be assigned recent research papers as their primary reading material.
 About two-thirds of the classes will be lectures by the instructor and a third will be student-led discussions of papers.

 The aim of the course is to provide an introduction to epigenetics and chromatin dynamics, particularly the structural and biochemical modifications of chromatin that underlie epigenetic states and their effects on gene expression and human diseases.
 The importance of epigenetic states is perhaps the major discovery of molecular biology in the past ten years.
 They are critical to understanding the control of gene expression in development, the programming and reprogramming that takes place in the differentiation of pluripotent stem cells and they provide an accounting for many of the genomic malfunctions that result in human disease.
 An acquaintance with the concepts of what has come to be known as Epigenomics is essential for a Molecular Biology major.

-Independent Study in Life Sciences allows students to examine a variety of timely, cutting-edge research areas.
+The Independent Study in the Life Sciences allows students to examine a variety of timely, cutting-edge research areas.
 Taught by our faculty or/and research scientists from our research institutes or industrials, this course allows students to keep up with critical trends and topics in the field.
 Registration for this course requires Program Coordinator and Instructor approval.
 In addition, a student can only register for this course once during their tenure at HBKU.

-This course provides a comprehensive, bottom-up coverage of how biosensors are engineered starting from physical transduction and electrical detection all the way to signal conditioning and processing.
+This course provides comprehensive, bottom-up coverage of how biosensors are engineered starting from physical transduction and electrical detection all the way to signal conditioning and processing.
 The course is structured around sensing principles including physical phenomenon as well as electronics (VLSI circuits) of the different sensory systems and processing of biosensing signals.